-- 3.91 The Council operates a 3-bin system per dwelling consisting of a 240l bin for recyclate (1100mm high, 740m deep and 580mm wide), 140l for green and kitchen waste (1100mm high, 555mm deep and 505mm wide) and 180l for residual waste (1100mm high, 755mm deep and 505mm wide).
-The supporting information indicates that refuse receptacles serving plots 1-11 will be kept in rear enclosed gardens removed from the frontage. - 3.92 The apartment block provides an area within the ground floor close to the main access within its own space and separately accessed to provide refuse and cycle storage.
-The ground floor plan for the apartment building shows a rectangular space approximately 4.17 in length by 2.18 in width.
-Previously as proposed right at the outset the refuse storage was to be cited externally to the east aspect of the building whilst its accommodation internally is considered an improvement in that it mitigates the requirement for specific landscape screening and creates the opportunity for the creation of a continuous verge and landscaped open space where it was previously to be sited.

-- 3.93 Previously the provision of between 3,600l and 4,800l of bin capacity has been recommended by Rochford District Council's Street Scene officer in relation to similar apartment developments of similar scale and configuration.
-It is considered the space is sufficient to provide the required level of storage although it is likely that bike racks will need to be bolted onto the wall of the store such that the 6 bicycle spaces will offer upright storage where bicycles will rest on their back wheel whilst the front will be secured to the racking system. - 3.94 The Council's Appendix 1 to the Development Management Plan explains that a minimum of 5m width should be provided for a refuse vehicle.
-Access roads to be used would need to be engineered to take the weight of a 26-tonne refuse vehicle.
-Providing that the access road is constructed to a standard capable of accommodating a 26 tonne refuse lorry plots 5-11 inclusive will it is anticipated be served by a kerb side collection.
+- 3.82 The Council operates a 3 bin system per dwelling consisting of a 240l bin for recyclate (1100mm high, 740m deep and 580mm wide), 140l for green and kitchen waste (1100mm high, 555mm deep and 505mm wide) and 180l for residual waste (1100mm high, 755mm deep and 505mm wide).
+The supporting information indicates that refuse receptacles serving plots 1-11 will be kept in rear enclosed gardens removed from the frontage.
+Access is provided to the sides of plots 1-11 with the exception of plot 8 which is the middle building of 3 which, however, would be able to provide access by wheeling the bins through the under-croft parking area.
+This would depend on cars being moved from the garage and drive to accommodate this action. - 3.83 The apartment block provides an area within the ground floor close to the main access within its own space and separately accessed to provide refuse and cycle storage.
+The ground floor plan for the apartment reference 201.05 shows a rectangular space approximately 4.17 in length by 2.18 in width.
+Previously the refuse storage was to be cited externally to the east aspect of the building whilst its accommodation internally is considered an improvement in that it mitigates the requirement for specific landscape screening and creates the opportunity for the creation of a continuous verge and landscaped open space where it was previously to be sited. - 3.84 Previously the provision of between 3,600l and 4,800l of bin capacity has been recommended by Rochford District Council's Street Scene officer in relation to similar apartment developments of similar scale and configuration.
+It is considered the space is sufficient to provide the required level of storage although it is likely that bike racks will need to be bolted onto the wall of the store such that the 6 bicycle spaces will offer upright storage where bicycles will rest on their back wheel whilst the front will be secured to the racking system.